 If you’d asked me what I wanted to be when I was younger, I would have said a Vet.
 The youngest child, and only girl, from a working-class family in Liverpool, my ambitions were simply to succeed.

 While I’m still on my journey, I wanted to share my career story in light of our recent partnership launch with social mobility charity In2scienceUK, and to show that no-one’s journey to success is single-handed.
-The Impellam STEM portfolio (Lorien, SRG and Carbon60) and In2scienceUK will be supporting young people from low socio-economic backgrounds to pursue a career in STEM through industry and research-based placements and skills workshops.
+SRG (Lorien's sister brand and part of the STEM portfolio) and In2scienceUK will be supporting young people from low socio-economic backgrounds to pursue a career in STEM through industry and research-based placements and skills workshops.
 Learn more about our partnership here.
 As you’ll see from my story, that’s an initiative that is very close to my heart.

 My career journey